Welcome to the third installment of New Gamemaster Month!

 When we go into the rules and setting in this program, we’re going to be talking about the game you’ve chosen: Numenera, Unknown Armies, Trail of Cthulhu, RuneQuest, Monster of the Week, or Delta Green.
 As you learn those things, you’re learning that game.
 But our goal is to make you into a competent GM—no, let’s say a great GM—in general.
 With the limited time and bandwidth we have this month, we can’t teach you the specifics of every game out there, but the process by which you’re learning applies pretty much to any game.
 In three weeks you’re going to run a great session of your chosen game.
-Take the general skills you’ve learned, spend a little time with the rulebook, and a few weeks later you could be running Star Wars or Savage Worlds or Pathfinder or Cypher System.
+Take the general skills you’ve learned, spend a little time with the rulebook, and a few weeks later you could be running Savage Worlds or D&D or Pathfinder or Cypher System.
 In other words, the most critical skills you’re picking up are easily transferred to any and all of your favorite games.

 What If I Already Know This Game?

 If you’re already a pretty experienced gamer—and particularly if you’ve already played your chosen game—some of what we go into today will be old hat.
 That’s fine, but it’s worth it to at least skim your way through today’s activity.
 It may fill in a few gaps in your knowledge base, and it will definitely help build your confidence.
 And as we’ll discuss, confidence is one of a great GM’s biggest assets.

 Rules and setting are really critical to GMing, right?
 Weeelll, sorta.
 Here’s what’s really critical: Creativity, nimble response, and an engaging pace of play.
 You know what kills those three things faster than a ravage bear in a cavot pen?
 Stopping too much to look things up in the rulebook and worrying too much about minor details of the rules and setting that don’t actually affect the quality of the game experience.
 To avoid that problem, you need to have: